jilek/DataBootcampFinalProject/Segment4_Deliverable/README.md

   These ratings were compiled by Brady Brelinski, Founding Member of the Manhattan Chocolate Society.
 For up-to-date information, as well as additional content (including interviews with craft chocolate makers), please see his website: [Flavors of Cacao](http://flavorsofcacao.com/index.html)

 ## Results

-+ See Table A1 in Appendix1 for the Segment1 Rubric
-+ See Table A2 in Appendix2 for the Segment2 Rubric
-+ See Table A3 in Appendix3 for the Segment3 Rubric

 Table 2 - Rubric for Segment4